 In 1902The first publication of modern manga was by Kitazawa Rakuten, with typewritten text and four frames per page.
 By 1920, monthly magazines were publishing manga aimed first at boys (Shônen Club), girls (Shôjo Club) and then young adults (Yônen Club).
 But the Second World War interrupted the rise of the manga phenomenon.
 With a few changes to the image, and work on the blocks, success came immediately in 1947.

-Katsushika Hokusai offered the West a gateway to Japanese art.
+Katsushika Hokusai opened the door to Japanese art for the West.
 Is manga one of your favorite forms of entertainment?
-In any case, these works have not finished surprising us.
+In any case, these works continue to surprise us.
 Discover the type of manga shojo to expand your library.